Tinkoff/eclair/README.md

 ## Usage examples

-The examples assume that you are using a standard `SimpleLogger` and that you have the following YAML configuration:
+The examples assume that you are using a standard `SimpleLogger` and that you have the following configuration property:

 ```yaml
 logging.pattern.console: '%-5level [%X] %logger{80} %msg%n'